Botox and Dermal Fillers

 Botox Injections Give Instant Relief

 Dr. Dahlkemper uses Botox to treat chronic teeth grinding.
-Besides relief from jaw pain, tension and headaches, his patients see a dramatic change in the way that their face looks.
+Besides relief from jaw pain, tension and headaches, some of her patients see a change in the way that their face looks.
 The square, heavy appearance of their lower face softens into a more normal and esthetically pleasing one.

 This change occur over two or three sessions of Botox, as the masseter muscle gets smaller.
 Patients have also reported a marked reduction in their general stress level as their grinding disappears or gets reduced.
 As they break the habit of bruxism, they regain control of their lives.
-Botox treatment of teeth grinding is painless and quick (5 minutes).
+Botox treatment for teeth grinding is painless and quick (5 minutes).
 Results from Botox treatment of bruxism start two to three days after injection and can last for 3-6 months.

 During your no cost initial consultation, Dr. Dahlkemper will evaluate your unique needs, desired end results, and explain your options.
 She will also help you determine which treatment, or combination of treatments, will work best to achieve the look that you desire.

 To schedule your free initial evaluation for Botox TMD treatment please call our office at 843-884-6166 or contact us via e-mail at firstname.lastname@example.org